aritonkaramani/droptimizer-loot/README.md

 ## Support

-Reach out to Ari on Discord.
+Reach out to Ari03024 on Discord.